HL7/fhir-udap-security-ig/input/pagecontent/discovery.md

 ### Signed metadata elements

-A server's UDAP metadata **SHOULD** include the `signed_endpoints` metadata element.
+A server's UDAP metadata **SHOULD** include the `signed_metadata` element.
 The value of this element is a JWT constructed as described in [Section 1.2] and containing the following claims:

 <table class="table">
   <thead>
-    <th colspan="3">Signed endpoints JWT claims</th>
+    <th colspan="3">Signed Metadata JWT claims</th>
   </thead>
   <tbody>
         <tr>